carleton/jsmol2wp/readme.txt

 2. Applet for a small molecule.

 == Changelog ==
+= 1.0.4 =
+* Reformat for modern WordPress code styling
+* Comment-out or update deprecated code
-= 1.03 =
+* Add a `composer.json` file to make the plugin installable via Composer = 1.03 =
 * updated jsmol package from Jmol sourceforge
 * Remove beta from help.htm